What is Digital Security?

 The following are only examples of habits or approaches you may take when implementing digital security on a daily basis:

-Using strong, unique passwords, enabling two-factor authentication, and using a password manager
+Using strong, unique passphrases, enabling two-factor authentication, and using a password manager.
+(Note, a passphrase is a longer, more secure, and easier-to-remember password, and also harder to crack.)

 Encrypting your computer and devices and password-protecting them